AP® WORLD HISTORY: MODERN

 GET AHEAD OF THE AP GAME

 Don’t cram for the World History: Modern exam.
-Cover all of the tested content, from the Global Tapestry in 1200 to Globalization in the present.
+Cover all of the tested content, from trans-Saharan trade routes to globalization in the present

 Our AP World History course is built using Barron’s tried-and-true content.
 Between your live sessions, continue reviewing key content and quizzing yourself with the included Barron’s book.

-- 8, 2-hour live sessions with an expert AP teacher
+- 8, 2-hour lessons with an expert AP teacher

 - Teacher-written summary notes from each class